Silveeny/Java-EE-Examples/Wade&Java/Readme.md

 ===========
 * the search functionality is still work in progress
 * I plan to add a container with memcached in order to cache common queris in brain, saving compute time (basically I will add a Kafka queue to which I push every query and a background job will reead from thee topic and createe the appropiate memchached entry)
+* Still plenty of work to do on the ontologies